syyunn/DeepWTO/README.md

 this one do not consider the way of assessing the case directly, but just trying to efficiently provides the correct answer for given gov_measure and provisions
+= [ ] As a development of the above question, how could one can train the neural network with Panel Reasoning?